Magnetostatic modes and criticality in quantum-Ising materials: Dipolar sums and demagnetization fields in uniaxial magnets

-The shape independent component of the dipolar sum may be determined via explicit summation over a needle shaped sample (a long thin cylinder in calculations), in which the demagnetization field is zero.
+The shape-independent component of the dipolar sum may be determined via explicit summation over a needle-shaped sample (a long thin cylinder in calculations), in which the demagnetization field is zero.
 One finds

 The first term is responsible for the Lorentz local field, which comes from excluding the origin from the dipolar sum; the second term is a lattice correction \cite{AharoniBook}.
 If we define $\delta \Phi_{ij} = \Phi_{ij} - \Phi_{\emptyset}$ to be the interaction between a dipole at site $i$ and dipoles outside the needle, then the site-dependent demagnetization factor is $N_i^z = -\sum_j \delta \Phi_{ij}$.
 The dipolar field is